GoldschmidtMarko/IMBI_Master/README.md

 - analysing_cost_functions: contains all code for the comparision of the different evaluation functions

+- local_pm4py: adaptation of the IM-BI with additional score functions and a GNN framework

 - upperBoundCalculation: contains the upper bound calculation